temporalio/documentation/docs/go-activities.md

 #### Cancellation

-When an activity is cancelled, or its workflow execution has completed or failed, the context passed into its function is cancelled, which sets its channel’s closed state to `Done`.
+When an activity is cancelled, or its Workflow execution has completed or failed, the context passed into its function is cancelled, which sets its channel’s closed state to `Done`.
 An activity can use that to perform any necessary cleanup and abort its execution.
 Cancellation is only delivered to activities that call `RecordActivityHeartbeat`.